yhyakuna/katacoda-scenarios/vault-policy-templating/step3.md

 The secret should be created successfully.

-Now, verify that you can update the group information.
+Now, verify that you can update the group information by adding contact_email metadata.
 The `group-tmpl` policy permits "update" and "read" on the `identity/group/id/{{identity.groups.names.education.id}}` path.
-The group ID is saved in the `group_id.txt` file.
+The education group ID is saved in the `group_id.txt` file.

 ```
 vault write identity/group/id/$(cat group_id.txt) \